bcleonard/100-days-of-code/r1-log.md

 # 100 Days Of Reading - R1 Log

+### Day 95: Thursday, April 12, 2018

+**Today's Progress**:  Finished Chapter 3 of Conscience of a Conservative by Jeff Flake

+**Thoughts**:  I've been reading daily, but I haven't been keeping track of it.

 ### Day 94: Wednesday, April 11, 2018

 **Today's Progress**:  Finished Chapter 2 of Conscience of a Conservative by Jeff Flake